Chethan0302/Natours/readme.md

 3. Set up environment variables:

-   Create a `.env` file in the root directory and add the following variables:
+   Create a `config.env` file in the root directory and add the following variables:

    ```plaintext
    PORT=3000